4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 #Changes the server brand in the upper left of the f3 debug screen
 f3-server-brand: '&3Plugin&7-&3Hide&7-&6Pro'
+replace-f3-server-brand: true

 #Stay on the newest version to get better features!
 #Enable or disable automatic ingame update notification on join
 update-notify: true

+#Set true if you are using the bungeecord version and want to block commands via plugin:<pluginname> on the bungee version
+#If true the groupsystem in this config will be disabled
+bungee-mode: false
+#If the proxy has a different ip and enter the proxys ip
+#Make sure the port on the proxy is open
+#If you change these values, the server has to be restarted or reloaded with plugman
+ip: 127.0.0.1
+port: 1550

 #Blocks all "/<pluginname>:<command>"
 block-plugin-named-commands-tabcomplete: true